swatidixit0710/azure-snowflake-activation-portfolio/case-studies/case-01-first-workload/README.md

-# Case Study 01 — First workload: Azure Blob Storage → Snowflake
+# Case Study 01 - First Workload Activation

-## Customer goal
+## Customer Goal
-Analyze book catalog data stored in Azure Blob Storage using Snowflake.
+The customer had data landing in Azure Blob Storage and needed to quickly analyze it in Snowflake without exposing storage keys or over-engineering the ingestion process.

+The priority was **fast time-to-value** with **secure cloud-native access**.

+---

-## Data
+## Architecture Overview
-CSV file (`books.csv`) containing book metadata including authors, genres, pricing, and publication year.

-## What I built
-- Azure Blob Storage private container as the landing zone
+Azure Blob Storage serves as the landing zone for raw data.
+Snowflake securely accesses the data using a **Storage Integration** (no shared keys, no SAS tokens), then loads it using `COPY INTO`.

+Key components:
+- Azure Blob Storage (private container)
+- Snowflake Storage Integration (Azure AD–based identity)
+- External Stage
+- Snowflake Warehouse (X-Small, auto-suspend)
+- Target table (`BOOKS_RAW`)

+---

+## Implementation Steps (High Level)

+### 1. Azure Setup
+- Created a dedicated resource group for the project
+- Created a storage account (Standard / LRS)
+- Created a private container: `landing`
+- Uploaded `books.csv`

+### 2. Snowflake Setup
+- Created a small warehouse (`ACTIVATION_WH`) with auto-suspend
-- Snowflake warehouse, database, schema, and table
+- Created database, schema, and table (`BOOKS_RAW`)
-- Secure access using Snowflake storage integration (no shared keys)
-- External stage + COPY INTO
-- Validation queries to confirm ingestion success

-## Outcome
+- Created a **Storage Integration** for Azure
-- Successfully loaded Azure Blob Storage data into Snowflake
+- Granted RBAC in Azure to the Snowflake Enterprise Application
+- Created an external stage referencing the Azure container

+### 3. Load & Validate
+- Loaded data using `COPY INTO`
-- Validated row counts and business metrics
+- Validated success with business queries
-- Delivered first analytical value within minutes
-- Established secure, production-ready access pattern